 Summer Programme on Disarmament and Non-Proliferation of Weapons of Mass Destruction in a Changing World

-During an intensive week, the summer programme provides a comprehensive overview of WMD.
+During this intensive week, participants will be provided with a comprehensive overview of WMDs.
 The programme content is delivered by a group of experienced and internationally renowned academics, diplomats and independent experts in the fields of international law, security and related disciplines.
 The sessions are complemented with interactive elements such as a high-level panel, a simulation exercise and field visits.

 - Hands-on knowledge of the diplomatic, legal and technical aspects of disarmament and non-proliferation;